-remember to convert all colours to CMYK Scan black and white line art (i.e. a logo), at 1200dpi for best results.
+remember to convert all colors to CMYK Scan black and white line art (i.e. a logo), at 1200dpi for best results.
 Any lower, and the logo may look blurry.
 Pay careful attention to the CMYK makeup of any 'black' in your logo.
 The automatically-created Photoshop black, for example, is made up of varying percentages of CMY (see page 27).
-You may need to adjust the colour settings in your application to get a sharper black that is made from 100% black ink.
+You may need to adjust the color settings in your application to get a sharper black that is made from 100% black ink.

 Make sure that any alpha channels are removed and all layers are flattened before finally saving your image.
 You shouldn't compress your image either, or it will cause problems.
 So LZW, JPEG and ASCII encoding are all no-nos.
-And don't use DCS files, LAB colour, Duo-tones or Tri-tones either - convert them all to CMYK.
-Please don't embed any colour profiling, as this may accidentally overwrite your colour settings.
-Images to be used on the black & white reverse of a job should be saved as greyscale as any C,M,Y information may be discarded when the job is processed through our RIPs.
+Although JPEG will not cause our rip any trouble, it should not be used if possible.
+And don't use DCS files, LAB color, Duo-tones or Tri-tones either - convert them all to CMYK.
+Please don't embed any color profiling, as this may accidentally overwrite your color settings.
+Images to be used on the black & white reverse of a job should be saved as grayscale.